For a Google doc version of this lesson, click here (will be asked to create a copy).

 Main activity: Create an activist poster

 Activism can be defined as the use of action to initiate social or political change.
-Dolores Huerta is an example of an activist.
-In this activity, you will be an activist.
-You will create a poster, a form of disseminating information that activists continue to use.
+Dolores Huerta works as an example of what an activist represents.
+In this activity, you will be an activist tasked with creating a poster that can be used as a form of disseminating information.

 Materials